-At the beginning of every term, you must submit the following to your advisor, by the end of week 1:
+At the beginning of every term, you must submit a document with the following information to your advisor by the end of week 1:

-- your goals for the coming term - - your plans for achieving these goals - The nature of your goals, their level of detail, and so on will depend on factors unique to you, such as: - Your academic standing and past EAP experiences - Whether you are a new or continuing student - Whether you are struggling academically or in other ways - Whether you have an accommodation, difficult circumstances (it's your choice how much detail you choose to give your advisor), and so on - Your advisor will give you instructions about how to submit your term goals.
+- your short-term goals for the coming term - your plans for achieving these goals - your long-term goals for the rest of your time here at Lakeland and beyond - your plans for achieving these goals - The nature of your goals, their level of detail, and so on will depend on factors unique to you, such as: - Your academic standing and past EAP experiences - Whether you are a new or continuing student - Whether you are struggling academically or in other ways - Whether you have an accommodation or difficult circumstances (it's your choice how much detail you choose to give your advisor), and so on - Your advisor will give you instructions about how to submit your term goals.
 Your advisor will keep these on file and refer back to them later in the term when meeting with you.